Clerks II: Development

 In 1999, the original title was slated to be Clerks 2: Hardly Clerkin' (cf. Jerry Lewis's Hardly Working), as seen in the credits of Dogma.
 Smith later modified the title to The Passion of the Clerks, lampooning the title of Mel Gibson's The Passion of the Christ.
 According to the DVD documentary, the title was changed to simply Clerks II, due to negative reaction to the "Passion" title.
 The film was shot from September to November 2005.
 It was originally scheduled for a 2005 release, and then a January 2006 release, but the production was pushed back due to other projects and Kevin Smith's involvement in the romantic comedy Catch and Release.

 Smith released production diaries on the Clerks II website (see links below).
 They chronicle the entire making of the film from the first rehearsals all the way through to the final release.
 Some of these web diaries are also available on the two-disc DVD of the film.
 Smith released a Web-only teaser trailer on the Clerks II website on January 9, 2006, and a web-only trailer on April 2, 2006.
 Smith also released several shorts featuring action figures from his previous films to promote the film.

 Before the release of the film, Smith had mentioned releasing an MP3 file commentary to be downloaded and listened to in movie theaters via iPod.
 Ultimately, theater owners and exhibitors objected, and the plan was scrapped.
 The abandoned commentary, featuring Smith, Scott Mosier and Jeff Anderson, is included on the DVD.

 The bookend Quick Stop scenes are in black and white (to simulate the original visual style of Clerks), while the rest of the film is in color.
 Smith has said that much of the film's color was desaturated almost to the point where the film had a similar texture to the first film.
 The contrast in color saturation used can be seen in the "ABC" sequence in which a more vibrant and saturated color temperature is used to give a warm and sunny look that adds to the playful nature of the piece.

 On the film's MySpace account, a contest was held in which the first 10,000 MySpace users who added Clerks II as a friend would have their name in the theatrical and DVD end credits; the list follows the View Askew and Weinstein Company logos.
 The names are not present in the credits on the Region 2 DVD.

 Locations

-The Mooby's restaurant was a shut-down Burger King at 8572 Stanton Ave in Buena Park, California (near Knott's Berry Farm), that has since been demolished.
+The Mooby's restaurant was a shut-down Burger King at 8572 Stanton Ave in Buena Park, California (near Knott's Berry Farm); it has since been demolished.
 The final days of principal photography were filmed at the Quick Stop and RST Video store in Leonardo, New Jersey, with some exceptions, the most notable being the go-kart scene, which was shot at Speedzone in Industry, California.
 The opening sequence where Randal and Dante are driving to work is a montage of Route 35, mostly in Middletown, New Jersey.